tardate/LittleArduinoProjects/BoldportClub/cordwood-too/FidgetCube/README.md

 First step was of course to find out what was inside the Fidget Cube to see if was suitable for re-purposing, and whether there was even enough room inside to do anything useful.

-The most unexpected discovery was the neat use of neodyium magnets, which have replaced more traditional mechanisms with simple machines that give a great tactile experience.
+The most unexpected discovery was the neat use of neodymium magnets, which have replaced more traditional mechanisms with simple machines that give a great tactile experience.

 Here's a quick guide to what I found inside the cube..